ECNU-ILOG/LRCD/README.md

 :smile_cat: Welcome to LRCD, this is a comprehensive repository specializing in ***Language Representation Favored Zero-Shot Cross-Domain Cognitive Diagnosis*** published in KDD 2025.

+> Here, we propose LRCD, a new paradigm: a cognitive diagnosis framework that solely relies on language representation.
+It is both model-agnostic and scenario-agnostic.

 # Introduction of LRCD: Challenge, Solution and Insights

 ## Challenge